VWS-Python/vws-python-mock/docs/source/docker.rst

 # TODO Get a mock running with instructions here.
 # TODO: Section for building containers
-# TODO: Env vars for the configuration
+# TODO: Env vars for the configuration of the VWS / VWQ
-# TODO: Autodoc the create database endpoint
+# TODO: Autodoc the create database endpoint - see how TODO does it

 From pre-built containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^